Sex Therapy

 Do these questions give you pause and make you feel like you are back in elementary school hearing “penis” and “vagina” again for the first time?

 Imagine if you could feel as comfortable with sex as you do with health, finances, or spirituality.
 Imagine if you could feel fully integrated as a human being that has complete agency and liberation over all the aspects of your identity.
-This isn’t about pushing sexual comfort, this is about identifying and owning that sexual comfort in a way that allows you to own your sexuality and sexual desires.
-Sexual exploration and growth is about fully stepping into yourself.

 Let's Explore

 Many therapists specialize in sexual dysfunction and addiction but squirm at the mention of BDSM and anal.
-You often find you can fit one of very few boxes, which often catapults you from unhealthy obsession with sex to unhealthy unavoidance of it.
+You often find you can fit one of very few boxes, which often catapults you from either an unhealthy obsession with sex to unhealthy unavoidance of it.

 Can casual sex be empowering?